Dear Human,

 I remember the first time they opened my cell.
 For a moment I felt hope, but it quickly faded upon the realization that I was only being moved to a different cage–the one I gave birth in.

 My babies were my only joy, and I loved them like any mother would.
 I wanted so desperately to care for them, but the cage kept me from doing so.
 Some didn’t make it through infancy; they lay cold and still on the floor, beside me and the living piglets.
-Maybe if I could’ve cared for them properly, they would’ve all survived.
+Maybe if I could’ve adequately cared for them, they would’ve all survived.

 The rest of them were taken from me once they stopped nursing.
 I don’t know what’s happened to them; I never saw them again.
 Then it all started over.
 Over and over again, too many times to count.